n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmollama.md

 On this page, you'll find the node parameters for the Ollama Model node, and links to more resources.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/ollama/).
+///

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/ollama-model/){:target=_blank .external-link} page.
+///
 ## Node parameters

 * Model